Code-Inside/Blog/_posts/2024-08-06-dsregcmd-wam-and-connected-to-windows-accounts.md

 Some open questions:

 - Why does `dsregcmd /listAccounts` only list one account when I have two accounts attached under the "WAM" (see screenshot - a Azure AD account AND an Microsoft account)?
 - Where does "Connected to Windows" come from?
 How does the browser know this?
+- What is "seamless single-sign-on"?

 Hope this helps!